anthonydopke/QuantWork/CONTRIBUTING.md

 We welcome contributions from everyone!
 Follow the steps below to contribute to this project by creating a branch, making your changes, and submitting a pull request.

+### Why We Use Pull Requests
+A pull request (PR) is a way to propose changes to a project.
+When you're working on a GitHub project, you don’t make changes directly to the main codebase.
+Instead, you create a branch to make your changes, and then submit a pull request to ask the project maintainers to review and merge your changes into the main branch.
+This process helps ensure that the changes are reviewed, tested, and do not break the code before being added to the main project.
+Think of it as a "request" to pull your changes into the project, and it's an important part of working collaboratively on coding projects.

 ## 🚀 Getting Started

 To contribute, you need a GitHub account and access to this repository as a collaborator.